yujunz/gitlab.com-runbooks/howto/manage-package-signing-keys.md

     - `dd if=/dev/<largedisk> of=/dev/null bs=1M` will generate extensive amounts of disk read IO, while not impacting any other subsystems.
     - `iperf` command can be used to create network load.

-### Generate Keys
+### Generate the keys

-To generate a key pair, a user will need [GnuPG](https://www.gnupg.org), preferrably but not required to be version `2.1` or greater.
+To generate a key pair, a user will need [GnuPG](https://www.gnupg.org), preferably but not required to be version `2.1` or greater.

 The following information will need to be provided when generating a key.
 - `kind of key you want`, which will be `(1) RSA and RSA`